Did you know Singing Creek is named after this woman?

 Opal never returned to Oregon and never found the family she searched for.
 For decades Opal Whiteley’s beautiful writings about nature, God and children gathered dust – while she was committed to an English mental hospital.
 She died there in 1992 – locked away for almost fifty years.
 Opal Whiteley’s work and writings were forgotten.

 Finally, Opal’s book caught the attention of best selling writer Benjamin Hoff, author of the “Tao of Pooh”.
 Hoff spent years researching Opal’s life.
-Much of her diary was found to be true – but that is not the Whole Story … To this day there
+Much of her diary was found to be true – but that is not the whole story … To this day there is controversy.